-The High School has a very active P & C who usually meet regularly in the school staff room on the second Wednesday of the month at 6.00pm.
-All are welcome to attend.
+The High School has a very active P & C who meet regularly, all are welcome to attend.

-The P & C are represented on the School Management Group that meets on a weekly basis.
-This empowers parents to have a say in the day to day decisions and operations of the school.
+The P & C are represented on the School Management Group that meet regularly.
+This empowers parents to have a say in the day-to-day decisions and operations of the school.

-Your P & C Association Contributions entitles your child to 24 hour insurance cover.
+Your P & C Association Contributions entitles your child to 24-hour insurance cover.
 Submit invoices to Medicare or Private Health Fund (if applicable) and obtain statement detailing which benefits have been paid - this should be done before submitting the completed Claim Form and Physicians Statement to EBM Insurance Brokers.

 Complete an AIG Student Claim Form.
 The claim form can be downloaded from website - www.studentcover. com.au.
-The claim form needs to be completed then signed off by the School.
+The claim form needs to be completed then signed off by the school.
 The Attending Physicians Statement must also be completed.